Tendinopathy: Research

 The use of a nitric oxide delivery system (glyceryl trinitrate patches) applied over the area of maximal tenderness was found to reduce pain and increase range of motion and strength.

 A promising therapy involves eccentric loading exercises involving lengthening muscular contractions.

 Other animals

-Bowed tendon is a horseman's term for tendinitis (inflammation) and tendinosis (degeneration), most commonly seen in the superficial digital flexor tendon in the front leg of horses.
+Bowed tendon is a term for form of tendinitis (inflammation) and tendinosis (degeneration) most commonly seen in the superficial digital flexor tendon in the front leg of horses.

 Mesenchymal stem cells, derived from a horse's bone marrow or fat, can be used for tendon repair in horses.